lukairui/x_mind_generator/README.md

 - **Organizational Chart**:
 <img width="3780" height="1215" alt="组织架构图" src="https://github.com/user-attachments/assets/a492fc03-b9ed-4b18-a30c-4289779c3bd7" />

+#### example question : List the 5 most famous novels in the world, with the first level title being the title of the 5 most famous novels, the second level title being the title of the novel, and the third level titles being the author's name, the male protagonist's name, and the female protagonist's name

 #### Perfect Chinese Support
 - Built-in 18.79MB Chinese font file ensures perfect rendering in server environments